Tyrn/wei/the-insider-en.typ

-stocks, with licenses and money, with options and  thoroughbreds,  with  the newest  financial tools and  ancient paintings, took bribes  from provincial and  center  worlds,  took bribes  from the  Federation  of Nineteen and the Republic of Gera - though the dictator of Gera didn't take bribes and didn't really give much.
+stocks, with licenses and money, with options and  thoroughbreds,  with  the newest  financial tools and  ancient paintings, took bribes  from provincial and  center  worlds,  took bribes  from the  Federation  of Nineteen and the Republic of Gera---though the dictator of Gera didn't take bribes and didn't really give much.
 One official asked what kind of place  a supermarket was;
 they told him that it was a place where one could by anything.
 "Oh, it's Mr.
 Shavash's house," the astonished official exclaimed.
 Kissur once, after some